 FEFP funds are generated by multiplying the number of unweighted full-time equivalent (FTE) students in each of the funded educational programs by cost factors to obtain weighted FTE students.
 Weighted FTE students are then multiplied by a base student allocation, as determined by the Legislature, and by a district cost differential to determine the base funding from state and local FEFP funds.
 Program cost factors are determined by the Legislature and represent relative cost differences among the FEFP programs.

-Allocation descriptions can be found in the Florida Department of Education's annual Funding for Florida School Districts publication.
+An illustration of the distribution of state dollars can be found in the Florida Department of Education's annual Funding for Florida School Districts publication.